benfertig/timestamper/README.md

 * Then, go to "Contents" -> "Resources" -> "lib"
 * Paste the three .dylib files you just copied into this "lib" folder.<br />

 You can now exit out of all Finder windows.
-You should now be able to run Time Stamper application (.app) as a standalone program.
+You should now be able to run the Time Stamper application (.app) as a standalone program that does not require any external libraries.
 Congratulations, you have successfully built the Time Stamper program from the source code on a Mac.